Vinay1a1/Motorola-custom-rom-tool/README.md

 ## flashing-AIO

+Run the adb-path-set.bat first as admin to set the platform tools to path.
+After that use run.bat.
+You only need to run adb-set-path once.
 It's made for Moto G54.
 So, use it for other devices at your own risk.

 This script can-